asrindayananda/hashnode-blog/cktrf2z3h04lhiis1a9q2abp9.md

 ```
 - Also create more keys by clicking new access token and secret and save all these values

+# Create a GitHub Action

-- Create new file in your GitHub repo like this path
+- Create a new file in your GitHub repo like this path
 ```
 twitterBot/.github/workflows/twitterBot.yml
 ```

-Add below code to file
+Add the below code to file
 ```
 # This is a basic workflow to help you get started with Actions